-University regular campus parking lots, as well as metered stalls, are enforced during fall and spring semesters from 7 am to 4 pm.
+University regular campus parking lots, as well as metered stalls, are enforced during fall and spring semesters from 7 am to 4 pm, Monday through Friday.
 University holidays are excluded.
 Permits are not required during summer break, which is after graduation commencement in May until the first day of school in August.

 No Permit: Vehicles cannot park in enforced campus lots without first securing and displaying a valid parking permit (with the exception of meters and all lots west of the Centrum).

 Out of Stall: Parking in a way that the vehicle is not completely in a designated stall.